cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ---
 ##  ![](favicon.png) link.fireContain - Fire Containment Module Bindings
-The Fire Containment Module my link to the Fire Ellipse Module be stting link.fireContain to 'linkedToFireEllipse' to obtain:
+The Fire Containment Module my link to the Fire Ellipse Module by setting **link.fireContain** to 'linkedToFireEllipse' to obtain its required inputs:
   - spread rate at head
   - length-to-width ratio